 In considering whether to elect continuation coverage, you should take into account that a failure to continue your group health coverage will affect your future rights under Federal law.
 First, you can lose the right to avoid having preexisting condition exclusions applied to you by other group health plans if you have a 63-day gap in health coverage, and election of continuation coverage may help prevent such a gap.
-Second, you will lose the guaranteed right to purchase individual health coverage that does not impose a pre-existing condition exclusion if you do not elect continuation coverage for the maximum time available to you.
+Second, you will lose the guaranteed right to purchase individual health coverage that does not impose a preexisting condition exclusion if you do not elect continuation coverage for the maximum time available to you.
 If you do elect continuation coverage under this additional election period, the period from qualifying event to the date coverage begins under your election will not count as a break in coverage in determining whether you had a 63-day break in coverage.

 How much does COBRA continuation coverage cost?

 Generally, each qualified beneficiary may be required to pay the entire cost of continuation coverage.
 The amount a qualified beneficiary may be required to pay may not exceed 102 percent (or, in the case of an extension of continuation coverage due to a disability, 150 percent) of the cost to the group health plan (including both employer and employee contributions) for coverage of a similarly situated plan participant or beneficiary who is not receiving continuation coverage.

-The American Recovery and Reinvestment Act of 2009 (ARRA), as amended by the Department Appropriation Act, 2010, reduces the COBRA premium in some cases.
-The premium reduction is available to certain individuals who experience a qualifying event relating to COBRA continuation coverage that is an involuntary termination of employment during the period beginning with September 1, 2008 and ending with February 28, 2010.
+The American Recovery and Reinvestment Act of 2009 (ARRA) reduces the COBRA premium in some cases.
+The premium reduction is available to certain individuals who experience a qualifying event that is an involuntary termination of employment during the period beginning with September 1, 2008 and ending with December 31, 2009.
 If you qualify for the premium reduction, you need only contribute 35 percent of the COBRA premium otherwise due to the plan.
-This premium reduction is available for up to fifteen months.
-If your COBRA continuation coverage lasts for more than fifteen months, you will have to pay the full amount to continue your COBRA continuation coverage.
-See the documents entitled Summary of the COBRA Premium Reduction Provisions under ARRA, as amended for more details, restrictions, and obligations as well as the form necessary to establish eligibility.
+This premium reduction is available for up to nine months.
+If your COBRA continuation coverage lasts for more than nine months, you will have to pay the full amount to continue your COBRA continuation coverage.
+See the documents entitled Summary of the COBRA Premium Reduction Provisions under ARRA for more details, restrictions, and obligations as well as the form necessary to establish eligibility.